Lost City Hike with Kids: Our 6-Day Trek in Colombia

 There are also a series of smaller streams to cross along the way by stepping on a path of stones.
 These aren’t a big deal, but watch that your kids don’t get their feet wet as it’s incredibly hard to dry anything that gets wet in the jungle.

-A mom helps her son cross a small stream on the way to the Lost City, Colombia
+Celine Brewer helps a child cross a small stream on the Lost City trail.

 Kids are especially susceptible to heat exhaustion.
 My best guess is that this hike is in the direct sun about 40% of the time.
 The sun is very hot and powerful, amplified by the increased humidity of the jungle.
 Bring as much water as you can carry; we each carried a large water bladder in our daybags for our family water supply.

-To help the kids get re-hydrated at night, we’d often fill the water bladders and put them in their beds with them.
+To help the kids rehydrate at night, we’d often fill the water bladders and put them in their beds with them.

 The kids also wore their trusty Sunday Afternoons sun hats while they were in the sun.
 We’ve used the same two hats for the kids on every trip we’ve taken for years.
 They pack down super small, but they are comfortable and very effective at blocking the sun.

-Two kids take a break while hiking to Ciudad Perdida
+Two children taking a break while hiking to Ciudad Perdida.

 This area was once used by the drug trade for coca farming and as a result was quite dangerous.
-Today it’s a much different story, the drugs are gone and the tourists are in.
-This trade makes the lives of the local communities much better.
+Today, it felt like a very different story as tourism has become a major part of the local economy.
+This shift makes the lives of the local communities much better.

 You’ll occasionally see a very well-armed member of the Colombian army on patrol.
 Don’t be concerned, they are there to ensure we all have a safe visit to the pride of their nation.

-What to Pack When Hiking Ciudad Perdida with Kids
+What to Pack for the Lost City Trek with Kids

 I confess that I didn’t sleep much the night before our Lost City tour as I was filled with worries… Did we make the right decision?
 Is this going to be too hard for the kids?
 Will the bugs eat our kids alive?

 It turns out, it was an excellent decision to hike to Ciudad Perdida with kids.
-In fact, our kids named the Lost City trek as their favorite part of our 3.5 week long Colombia trip (even over a 6 day stretch on the beach at Isla Mucura).
+In fact, our kids named the Lost City trek as their favourite part of our 3.5 week-long family trip to Colombia (even over a 6 day stretch on a Caribbean Island at Isla Mucura).

 Please consider the information within this post carefully when making your own decision about hiking the Lost City with kids.
 We have tried to convey an honest account of the risks and rewards of hiking Ciudad Perdida with kids.